mosi-sol/Solidity101/collection-5/readme.md

 Search for accommodations: Users can search for accommodations by entering their destination, travel dates, and the number of guests.
 They can also specify preferences such as the type of accommodation, price range, and amenities.

-Browse results: Booking.com will then display a list of available accommodations that match the user's search criteria.
+Browse results: Booking[dot]com will then display a list of available accommodations that match the user's search criteria.
 Users can browse through the results and view photos, read descriptions, and check availability.

 Book accommodations: Once the user has found an accommodation they like, they can book it by entering their personal and payment details.
-Booking.com will then confirm the reservation and send a confirmation email to the user.
+Booking[dot]com will then confirm the reservation and send a confirmation email to the user.

-Manage reservations: Users can manage their reservations through their Booking.com account.
+Manage reservations: Users can manage their reservations through their Booking[dot]com account.
 They can view their bookings, make changes to their reservation, and cancel their booking if necessary.

-Customer service: If users have any questions or need assistance with their booking, Booking.com provides customer service through their website, mobile app, or phone.
+Customer service: If users have any questions or need assistance with their booking, Booking[dot]com provides customer service through their website, mobile app, or phone.

-Payment: Booking.com acts as an intermediary between the user and the accommodation provider, and collects payment from the user on behalf of the provider.
-The provider then receives payment from Booking.com after the stay is completed.
+Payment: Booking[dot]com acts as an intermediary between the user and the accommodation provider, and collects payment from the user on behalf of the provider.
+The provider then receives payment from Booking[dot]com after the stay is completed.

-Overall, Booking.com provides a convenient and user-friendly platform for travelers to search for and book accommodations and other travel-related services, while also providing customer support and managing payments.
+Overall, Booking[dot]com provides a convenient and user-friendly platform for travelers to search for and book accommodations and other travel-related services, while also providing customer support and managing payments.

 ### blockchain/web3
-There are several parts of the Booking.com process that could potentially be implemented on a blockchain as a smart contract.
+There are several parts of the Booking[dot]com process that could potentially be implemented on a blockchain as a smart contract.
 Here are a few examples:

 Booking: The booking process could be implemented as a smart contract on a blockchain.
 This would allow users to book accommodations directly on the blockchain, with the terms of the booking (e.g. dates, price, cancellation policy) enforced by the smart contract.